hydpy-dev/hydpy/hydpy/docs/rst/programming_style.rst

     >>> model.parameters.control.nmbzones
     nmbzones(2)

-Here a wildcard import (and some magic, see below), allows for a much cleaner syntax:
+Here a wildcard import (and the "magic" of function |parameterstep|), allows for a much cleaner syntax:

-    >>>  # First delete the model instance of the example above.
     >>> del model
-    >>> # Now repeat the above example in a more intuitive manner.
     >>> from hydpy.models.hland import *
     >>> parameterstep('1d')
     >>> nmbzones(2)